Creamy Crustless New York Cheesecake

-What are the ingredients that make up a New York Cheesecake?
+What are the ingredients that make up this Creamy Crustless New York Cheesecake?
 Mainly cream cheese, sour cream, butter, and eggs.
 Some recipes call for heavy whipping cream instead of sour cream.
-New York cheesecake is supposed to be dense, rich and heavy, whereas regular cheesecake is more light fluffy and airy.
+New York cheesecake is supposed to be dense, rich, and heavy, whereas regular cheesecake is more light fluffy, and airy.

 Below are some important tips to help you make the perfect creamy cheesecake…